Kazerun: Tenth century AD

-The ruler of the city was also a Zoroastrian named Khorshīd Marzbān.
-After 'Adud al-Dawla came to power, this king paid special attention to Kazerun, the main reason for which was the location of this city on the commercial highway of the back shore of the Persian Gulf and Siraf Port.
+The ruler of the city was a Zoroastrian named Khorshīd Marzbān.

+After 'Adud al-Dawla came to power, the king paid special attention to Kazerun, the main reason for which was its location near the Persian Gulf and Siraf Port.

-Buyid dynasty rulers tried to revive the ancient city of Bishapur at the same time as the prosperity of Kazerun, and they were able to restore prosperity to this city to some extent after several centuries.
-The coins minted in Bishapur in this period also confirm this.
+Buyid dynasty rulers tried to revive the ancient city of Bishapur while Kazerun flourished, and they were able to restore prosperity to this city to some extent after several centuries.
+The coins minted in Bishapur in this period confirm this.

-Kazerun was considered one of the important centers of Textile production during the time of Buyid dynasty, and for this reason, it was known as Damietta of Ajam (Persia).
+Kazerun was considered one of the important centers of textile production during the time of Buyid dynasty, and for this reason, it was known as Damietta of Ajam (Persia).

 During this period, Abu Ishaq of Kazerun, a famous Sufi, founded the Kazeruniyeh Sufism in this city and started spreading Islam and fighting against Zoroastrians.
-His actions caused the Zoroastrian majority of the people of Kazarun to convert to Islam.
+His actions caused the majority of the Zoroastrians of Kazarun to convert to Islam.

-At the end of the 10th Century AD, the migration of people from the old city (in the east of Kazerun), which was called Balad al-Atigh in Arabic, intensified to the city of Kazerun.
-With the migration of the people of Bishapur, Old City and other areas, the city of Kazerun prospered and became the area of population concentration.
+At the end of the 10th century AD, there was a large migration from the Old City (to the east of Kazerun, Balad al-Atigh in Arabic) to Kazerun.
+Along with the migration of the people of Bishapur, Kazerun became the center of the population concentration.

-Eleventh and Twelfth centuries AD
+Eleventh and twelfth centuries AD

-After the establishment of the Kazeruniyeh Sufism by Abu Ishaq of Kazerun, the city of Kazerun found a different situation.
-The religious attraction of this Sufism established the position of Kazerun as the center of Shapur region.
+After the establishment of the Kazeruniyeh Sufism by Abu Ishaq of Kazerun, the city of Kazerun became a religious hub, firmly establishing the position of Kazerun as the center of the Shapur region.

-After the Seljuk Empire came to power, Alp Arslan, a person named Fadluya, who was the head of the Shabankara clan and had killed Abu Mansur Fulad Sutun, the Amir of Buyid dynasty, became the ruler of the Fars region, and from that time for many years, the rule of the Shabankara family was established over these regions.
-In 1078 AD, Mahmud I came to power and made his cousin, Turan Shah I the governor of Fars.
+After the Seljuk Empire came to power with Alp Arslan as its sultan, Fadluya, the head of the Shabankara clan, killed Abu Mansur Fulad Sutun, the Amir of Buyid dynasty, and became the ruler of the Fars region.
+For many years, the Shabankara family ruled over the region.

+In 1078 AD, Mahmud I came to power and made his cousin, Turan Shah I, the governor of Fars.